securenetworking/fastWebSockets/misc/READMORE.md

 ## User manual

-### uWS::App & uWS::SSLApp
+### fWS::App & fWS::SSLApp
 You begin your journey by constructing an "App".
 Either an SSL-app or a regular TCP-only App.
-The uWS::SSLApp constructor takes a struct holding SSL options such as cert and key.
+The fWS::SSLApp constructor takes a struct holding SSL options such as cert and key.
 Interfaces for both apps are identical, so let's call them both "App" from now on.

 Apps follow the builder pattern, member functions return the App so that you can chain calls.